Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Results

-Variation free approach makes it possible to obtain a decision in a few times faster, and the association of VF-DFT with classical DFT provides, in addition to high-speed computing, great quality solutions. \paragraph{Low pressure.} The \fref{fig:Density_lp_N} shows that at low relative pressures $P/P_0 = 0.0044$, the computation speed for VF-DFT is not as significant as at high pressures.
-At low relative pressures, classical algorithms work faster than at high pressures, due to the choice of the parameter $\gamma$ large enough.
+Variation free approach makes it possible to obtain a solution significantly faster.
+The combination of VF-DFT with classical DFT provides (H-DFT), in addition to high-speed computing the same quality solutions as the classical approach.